 Disclosure: We received free passes to help facilitate this post.
 All opinions are 100% my own.

-8 easons to Visit Sea World Orlando Even if You Don’t Like Rollercoasters
+8 reasons to Visit Sea World Orlando Even if You Don’t Like Rollercoasters

-My oldest, who is the only one tall enough to ride most of Sea World’s roller coasters, hates high speed attractions.
+My oldest, who is the only one tall enough to ride most of Sea World’s roller coasters, hates high-speed attractions.
 Plus, my younger two are past the kiddie ride age, but not yet tall enough for the coasters, although they can’t wait!
 Because of this, I wasn’t sure how our trip over would go because all I had seen up and down i4 were billboards for the tallest and fastest roller coasters.
 However, our visit was AMAZING, Sea World ended up being my younger son Aidan’s “Favorite place in Orlando”.
+So I compiled my top reasons to visit Sea World Orlando!

 SeaWorld has a lot of new roller coasters that look amazing, but there is so much fun to be had for families that aren’t into the thrill-seeking rides (or like me, can’t leave your children to jump on one).